Instance Search (INS)

 30 queries including 20 New queries in 2021 and a subset of 10 queries from the progress subtask, where all 30 queries will be evaluated and scored

 Systems will be asked to return results for 20 Common (fixed)

 queries annually from 2019 to 2021 where evaluation schedule will be as follows:

-Although systems will submit results for the 20 common queries, no evaluation for them will be conducted in 2019.
-NIST will just save the runs for subsequent years.
+Although systems submitted results for the 20 common queries in 2019, no evaluation for them was conducted in 2019.
+NIST just saved the runs for subsequent years.

 NIST will evaluate and score subset of 10 out of the 20 common queries submitted in 2019 AND 2020 to allow comparison of performance between the two years.